-Dell's UltraSharp series is well known for their solid performance and excellent range of connectors and the U3011 is no different.
+Dell's UltraSharp series is well known for their solid performance and excellent range of connectors and the U3014 continues this tradition.
 The 30-inch display offers some excellent color capabilities with 100% coverage of sRGB and nearly 99% of the AdobeRGB gamuts.
 In addition, Dell color calibrates each display at the factory for both of these color profiles for excellent out of the box color.
-What really sets the Dell apart from the others is the sheer number of connectors including two HDMI, two DVI-D, DisplayPort, VGA and component video.
-In addition to this, it also includes a four port USB 2.0 hub and 7-in-1 card reader.
+Dell has reduced the number of video input but it still offers DisplayPort, mini-DisplayPort, HDMI and DVI.
+In addition to this, it now features a four port USB 3.0 hub.
 The stand supports height, swivel and tilt adjustments.
 An optional soundbar is also available for those that want to have speakers attached to the display.
 Prices start around $1250.

 Technically the Dell UltraSharp isn't a 30-inch display but it is close enough in size thanks to the unusually wide 29-inch panel made by LG.
 This gives it a super wide 2:1 aspect ratio used by many wide screen movies to give it an excellent display for media watching.
 It does use an unusual 2560x1080 resolution to achieve this which technically makes it lower than the larger displays.
 Thankfully, this comes with a reduced price of just $600.
 In terms of performance, the display provides a bright 300 nits picture with very wide viewing angles thanks to the IPS technology.
 The color is also great with 99% of the sRGB color gamut.
 Video connectors include DisplayPort, mini-DisplayPort, HDMI and DVI-D. Also included is a four port USB 3.0 hub.